-Sonic the Hedgehog made itself stand out from other Talking Animal books by way of the story in issue #18 where Sally's mentor, Julayla, passes away.
-(Reviewer Dan Drazen has noted several times that it was because of this particular story that he took interest in the comic.)
+The comic made itself stand out from other Talking Animal books by way of the story in issue #18 where Sally's mentor, Julayla, passes away.

 The death of Knuckles' father in the future Mobius.
 It ends with Knuckles standing over his grave as images of Locke and Aurora watch him, smiling.